 – Allie and Noah walk and talk for 3 blocks.
 To reflect an earlier time, contemporary parking meters were replaced with period-style meters and store fronts were altered with period-style signs (this required formal contracts between the productions company and the store owners).

 The old Navy base area in North Charleston is where:

 – Production offices for the film were set up.

 – The admiral's house was used for several interior shots.

 – The interior of a desanctified chapel went through multiple set transformations to serve as the backdrop for scenes of the USO Dance Hall, the infirmary, the military physical exam room, and recruiting hall.

-- Ryan Gosling was not orginally scripted to run into the gate in a scene shot at Boone Hall.
+Ryan Gosling was not originally scripted to run into the gate in a scene shot at Boone Hall.
 The gate was supposed to be open, but the scene looked so good that the director chose to leave it in the final print.